Wild goose chase

 Mercutio: Nay, if thy wits run the wild-goose chase, I have done, for thou hast more of the wild-goose in one of thy wits than, I am sure, I have in my whole five.

 Our current use of the phrase alludes to an undertaking which will probably prove to be fruitless - and it's hard to imagine anything more doomed to failure than an attempt to catch a wild goose by chasing after it.
 Our understanding of the term differs from that in use in Shakespeare's day.
 The earlier meaning related not to hunting but to horse racing.
-A 'wild goose chase' was a chase in which horses followed a lead horse at a set distance, mimicking wild geese flying in formation.
-The equine connection was referred to in another early citation, just ten years after Shakespeare - Nicholas Breton's The Mother's Blessing, 1602:
+A 'wild goose chase' was a race in which horses followed a lead horse at a set distance, mimicking wild geese flying in formation.
+The equine connection was referred to a few years before Shakespeare's usage, in Gervase Markham's equestrian instructional manual A Discource of Horsmanshippe, 1593.
+Markham describes the rules of the race at length, the essential point being that the horses follow each toher like geese in flight:

 "A tedious uncertain pursuit, like the following a flock of wild geese, who are remarkably shy."